Smolkaa/MyMakieThemes.jl/README.md

 # MyMakieThemes.jl
-Collection of personal themes for the `CairoMakie.jl` package for the Julia Programming Language.
+Collection of personal themes for the `Makie.jl`-based ecosystem of the Julia Programming Language.

 ## Installation and Usage